amelkiy/write-ups/hxp-2021/baba_is_you/README.md

 ![close is stop code!](https://github.com/amelkiy/write-ups/blob/master/hxp-2021/baba_is_you/pics/close_and_stop_code.png?raw=true)

 If a close attribute is assigned to an object, that object will automatically get the stop attribute assigned to it as well. **Close literally means stop!**
-So if we manage to assign 2 close and 2 stop attributes - the last close will overflow into the `win` array!
+So if we manage to assign 2 close and 2 stop attributes - the last close will trigger a stop assignment and it will overflow into the `win` array!
 That character will be considered the winning tile of the level!
 Is it possible in this level?
 Damn right it is!!

 ![messin6 win!](https://github.com/amelkiy/write-ups/blob/master/hxp-2021/baba_is_you/pics/messin6_win.png?raw=true)